WellthCare

 • Many people enroll in Part A and Part B.

-• Then you choose either Part D + Medigap or Medicare Advantage (Part C) (often with integrated drug coverage).
+• Then choose either Part D + Medigap or Medicare Advantage (Part C) (often with integrated drug coverage).

-If you delay drug coverage, make sure your employer plan’s prescription benefit is considered creditable coverage.
-That phrase isn’t marketing-it’s the difference between “fine to delay” and “hello, penalty.”
+If you delay drug coverage, make sure your employer plan’s prescription benefit is creditable coverage.
+That phrase isn’t marketing—it’s the difference between “fine to delay” and “hello, penalty.”

 Don’t skip the paperwork that proves you did it right

 Employees commonly need employer verification (often using CMS-L564, “Request for Employment Information,” along with an individual enrollment request).
 If HR completes it, review it for accuracy and keep a copy.
-Treat it like you would a tax document: boring, essential, and worth filing.
+Treat it like a tax document: boring, essential, and worth filing.

 Manage the cutover date like a go-live